ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 records and perform local NAT64 address synthesis, eliminating the network's need to run DNS64.

+If the network does not provide PREF64s, the implementation SHOULD query the network for the NAT64 prefix using "Discovery of the IPv6 Prefix Used for IPv6 Address Synthesis" {{!RFC7050}}.
+It then synthesizes an appropriate IPv6 address (or several) using the encoding described in "IPv6 Addressing of IPv4/ IPv6 Translators"
+{{!RFC6052}}.
+The synthesized addresses are then inserted into the list of addresses as if they were results from DNS A queries;
+connection attempts follow the algorithm described above (see
+{{connections}}).

+Such translation also applies to any IPv4 addresses received in A records and IPv4 address hints received in SVCB records.

 ## Supporting DNS64 {#dns64}

-If PREF64 is not available, clients SHOULD assume the network is relying on DNS64 for IPv4-to-IPv6 address synthesis.
+If PREF64 is not available and the NAT64 prefix cannot be discovered, clients SHOULD assume the network is relying on DNS64 for IPv4-to-IPv6 address synthesis.
 In this scenario, clients will typically only receive AAAA records from DNS queries, as DNS64 servers synthese these records for IPv4-only domains.

 ## Hostnames with Broken AAAA Records {#broken}